Britney Spears Shares Shirtless Photo Of Sam Asghari In Bathtub: ‘A Stunner’

 Yes folks ???????????? he’s a stunner !!!!
 But I must say this shot is my favorite on his page …… why you ask ????!
 Well it’s because I shot it of course !!!!
 All I said was don’t look at the camera ….. he listened and it was magic ✨???????????????????? !!!!
 He’s the only man I’ve ever photographed in my life !!!!
 Happy Belated B-day @samasghari ….. love you ???? !!!!!

 The model is seen from the waist up.
-His bare chest is exposed and his muscular arms a prominent feature of the physically fit heartbreaker.
+His bare chest is exposed, with his muscular arms a prominent feature of the physically fit heartbreaker.
 Sam is wearing a bracelet on his left wrist.
 His hair is styled high and away from his face, trimmed close to the sides of his head and tapered in the back.
-Sam’s facial scruff is full but neat, and his eyes are closed with his left hand covering them in the image.
+Sam’s facial scruff is full but neat, and his eyes are closed with his left hand covering them.

 Fans loved the photo and shared their own feelings regarding the sexy share in the comments section.